 As a 4-star hotel, it matches the standard.
-I had a not-bad sleep at the first night out of China.
+I had a not-bad sleep on the first night out of China.

 Day 2: Angkor Thom & Angkor Wat

 Before visiting them, I always thought that Angkor Wat was a part of Angkor Thom.
 It was wrong.
-After you see, you will know.
-We hadn’t chance to see the sunrise.
+After you see it, you will know.
+We hadn’t the chance to see the sunrise.
 In the early morning, it was cloudy; when the cloud is gone, the sun was already very high.
 We visited the Angkor Thom in the sunny morning.

 The South Gate of Angkor Thom:

-We tried a find a Chinese restaurant, but failed.
+We tried a find a Chinese restaurant but failed.
 Everywhere are café bars western restaurants, so we could only do Rome as Rome does, and finally chose Pizza.
-It is said that Angelina Jolie had been to that restaurant, when she was in Siem Reap for Tomb Raider.
+It is said that Angelina Jolie had been to that restaurant when she was in Siem Reap for Tomb Raider.
 The dinner was not as expensive as we thought.
-It was a great comfort!
+It was great comfort!

 Pub Street and the restaurant where we had dinner:

-After the dinner, we headed to the busy well-lit night market.
+After dinner, we headed to the busy well-lit night market.
 There are countless shops!
-Shopping is always irresistible to woman.
+Shopping is always irresistible to women.
 Though we were from China, which produces the best silk in the world, we bought several silk scarfs.
 And they seemed not true silk.

-Beside of the scarf, we also met a free local opera at the center of the market.
-It told a story of three young boys pursue three beautiful girls.
+Besides the scarf, we also met a free local opera at the center of the market.
+It told a story of three young boys to pursue three beautiful girls.
 Wherever it is, love is always the eternal theme.
 It was almost 11:00 PM when we return hotel by Tuk Tuk.
 It cost each of us one dollar.

 Day 3: Cambodia Villages - Tonle Sap Lake - Saigon

-Yesterday is a historical day; today is daily day.
+Yesterday is a historical day; today is a daily day.

 We visited the Khmer Village after breakfast, by Oxcart.
-This is a common village in Cambodia, with rough earth road, wooden houses over a dirty river.
+This is a common village in Cambodia, with rough earth roads, wooden houses over a dirty river.
 However, most people are with happy faces.